jaoleary/2001.02687/README.md

 ## Getting started
 First you will need to install my python library `galaxybox`, which can be found [here](https://github.com/jaoleary/galaxybox)
 Additonally this notebook assumes that you have installed Emerge and created your own galaxy merger trees.
-The code can access [here](https://github.com/bmoster/emerge).
-If you don't want to run emerge yourself, you could instead use the galaxy trees that we have generated, located [here](http://www.usm.uni-muenchen.de/emerge/data/catalog/hdf5/).
+The code can be accessed [here](https://github.com/bmoster/emerge).
+If you don't want to run emerge yourself, you could instead use the galaxy trees that we have generated, located [here](http://www.usm.uni-muenchen.de/emerge/data/galtrees/hdf5/).

 If you are utilizing our premade trees and dont plan to download emerge, you will need to reproduce some of the emerge directory structure.
 The files show be organized as:
 ```